Lorenzo-Lyons/DART/README.md

 ## What's DART?
 DART is a small-scale car-like robot that is intended for autonomous driving research.
 It's based on the commercially available [JetracerPro AI kit](https://www.waveshare.com/wiki/JetRacer_Pro_AI_Kit)  available from Waveshare and features  additional sensors and a few other upgrades.
-Instructions on how to build your own will be available soon.